By Tav Nyong’o

 Mykki Blanco knows it.
-Mykki has the right to sing those blues and swing them.
+Mykki has the right to sing those blues, and swing them.
 I spent Sunday evening being happily triggered by his latest video, “High School Never Ends.”
 It’s off his excellent debut album.
 Debut album?
-I feel like I’ve known Mykki forever but we’ve only met once in an elevator.
+I feel like I’ve known about Mykki forever.
+But we’ve only met once in an elevator.
 I saw him play out one night in Berlin this summer, while I was still in a cosmopolitan funk about lost dreams, the funeral circuit, fleeting youth, and black bodies getting shot down in the streets of America, hustled out of cabs for a beat down in Germany, or drowned unheralded off Lampedusa.
 And yeah, I kinda know how that all sounds.

 High School Never Ends is “black queer studies,” as the academy wants to call it, no tea, no shade.
 But those theory drugs may not love you the way they love me, and that’s okay too.
 It is a raw video, in painful focus, and watching it on my big screen (trigger warning for class privilege?) was its own small drama in my living room.
 I had to turn it off before the end to spare my friends and my beloved, giving new meaning to the guest croon of French singer Woodkid: “Why don’t you just delete me?”

-If only we could peace out just like Shakespeare’s Romeo and Juliet did.
+If only we could peace out just like Shakespeare’s Romeo + Juliet did.

 Loosely based on Romeo + Juliet (Lin-Manuel Miranda isn’t the only one who has figured out how to get the mainstream to pay attention to black or brown lives by encapsulating them in white roles), High School Never Ends is really a love letter to the black bwoi or gal who may be planning his next ticket to Berlin after the “Get behind me Satan” moment last night during the debates.

-I feel Mykki has too: she is a transformer, a rager, someone who has left and returned to performing like so many of my friends, comrades, students, and intrigues.
+I feel Mykki has too: she is a transformer, a rager, someone who has left performing and returned to performing like so many of my friends, comrades, students, and intrigues.
 Like me, I think she finds the exit door from professional visibility is a revolving one.
 “I want to be here now,” I once heard her sing, “because the future is stupid!”
 And here we are, stupidly, in that present.
 Mykki is an alter ego, of course, a messy bitch who lives for drama.
-But don’t conflate her with Joanne the Scammer.
 Mykki will clock your nazi white Ass, and, if High School Never Ends is any indication, she also subscribes to the Frank Ocean mantra “I never ever fuck someone I wouldn’t beat up” or words to that effect.
 Call it black queer studies, or queer black studies, or black feminism.
-Or call it a troubling reverie up I had one night in my brown study: not the “brown” that is halfway to white, but the rocking posture you assume to keep the body thinking and feeling when you feel yourself trapped in some white supremacist freeze-frame.
+Or call it a troubling reverie up I had one night in my brown study.
+Not the kind of “brown” that is halfway to white, but the rocking posture you assume to keep the body thinking and feeling when you feel yourself trapped in some white supremacist freeze-frame.

 After turning the video off after Woodkid’s sweet solo, my dear comrade suggested immediately I teach this video in my class next semester.
 I jumped up for a second, But then I thought about the student demand.
 I thought about triggering, boundaries, and this little thing called the traumatic kernel of the Real.
-(A little Lacan now and then does the body good, but I can also spare you).
+(A little Lacan now and then does the body good).
 So I’m going to let that simmer a bit, and let this one circulate in the meantime out in what some smart folks down in Durham may have begun to call the Black Outdoors.

-The Black Outdoors tickles my throat; better hyperlink.
+The Black Outdoors tickles my throat.
 Are we there yet?
 Are we here now?
 I may not be ready for it, but I want to be ready.
 And I can’t not want you to be ready to; you who I fall a little more in love with every look.